trinker/BGmisc/README.md

 ## Installation

-To download the development version of BGmisc]:
+To download the development version of BGmisc:

 download the [zip ball]() or [tar ball](), decompress and run `R CMD INSTALL` on it, or use the **devtools** package to install the development version: